The Importance Of Trust In High-Performing Organizations

-On the positive side, trust gives rise to feelings of generosity, joy, courage, empowerment, self-confidence, tenderness, intimacy, and love.
+Every one of our emotions stems from our feelings of trust—or the lack of it On the positive side, trust gives rise to feelings of generosity, joy, courage, empowerment, self-confidence, tenderness, intimacy, and love.
 On the negative side, a lack of trust gives rise to feelings of anger, betrayal, jealousy, resentment, and vengefulness—and worse.
 Why do we feel love?
 Because we trust someone to look after our interests, and we feel trusted in return.
 Why do we feel betrayed?
 Because we perceive someone isn't keeping up his end of the bargain.
 Why do we feel jealous?
 Because someone else is getting the deal we think we deserved to get.

-If I do this for you, I'll get this in return.
+Trust is based on the principle of predictable returns If I do this for you, I'll get this in return.
 The shorthand term is "reciprocity."
 In his book How the Mind Works, Steven Pinker shows exactly how our brains are wired to respond to actions that build trust.
 He points out that reciprocity is an evolutionary strategy, hardwired into our genes.
 If you give me a hand, I'll return the favor—especially if there's a strong likelihood of repeated transactions with you in the future.

 Trust hinges on having enough information over time to determine whether reciprocity occurs Pinker shows that our brains are hardwired to detect whether reciprocity and trust exist—or whether we're getting the short end of the stick.
 This "cheater meter" is working in every conscious moment.
 If I think that you've treated me fairly, in ways I predicted, my cheater meter is in the green.
 If not, it swings into the red.

-When we feel trust, our cheater meter fades into the background.
+You may not know it, but our cheater meters are working all the time When we feel trust, our cheater meter fades into the background.
 Everything feels good (that's the oxytocin talking).
 But our cheater meters emerge the moment we experience distrust.
 Did your boss not include you in a decision that affects you?
 Did your peer forget to inform you about a meeting with one of your employees?
 Think about it.
 You know vividly when you distrust someone.
 Your cheater meter is a finely tuned instrument—one that you may not have even known existed.
 It's working right now as you read this.
 Do you feel you're getting useful information?
 Is this what you hoped to be learning?
 That's your cheater meter at work.

 Let's add another layer of nuance to this trust business:

-This is particularly evident at the start of a relationship.
+Each of us sets our cheater meter a bit differently This is particularly evident at the start of a relationship.
 Some people trust until they have data that convinces them otherwise.
 Some people distrust until they see evidence that they can trust.
 And a small percentage are on the margins: they either trust too much or rarely feel trust.
 Look at the following table and think about where your cheater meter is set.

 If you said "trust until " you join ~45 percent of the population who feel that way.
 Another 45 percent say they "distrust until."
 The remaining 10 percent occupy the two extremes, again in roughly even percentages.
 People have different trust orientations.
 That's important to remember as you think about strategies for building trust.

 Another dimension of trust has to do with expectations Some have very high expectations and thus are easily disappointed.
 Others have low expectations and don't feel particularly bothered when their expectations aren't met.

 So how do you build trust?

-Reciprocity means getting treated fairly.
+At the most basic level, trust is about reciprocity Reciprocity means getting treated fairly.
 In a work setting, this means people feel trust when they are paid fairly for the work they do.
 They feel trust when they are recognized for a job well done.
 Reciprocity hinges on predictability.
 If you've said something will occur if certain expectations are met, you'd better adhere to the deal—otherwise, you'll set off a chain reaction of distrust.

 Trust is not just about reciprocity.
 It's about speed In a world where information flows at the speed of light, the speed of trust is the speed at which a colleague voluntarily communicates information that is important for you to know.
 For example, if I have the inside scoop on a competitor's new marketing push, the speed of trust is reflected in how quickly I send you that information.

-Trust means that every employee, starting at the top, knows the organization's goals.
+Trust obviously depends on communication Trust means that every employee, starting at the top, knows the organization's goals.
 Trust means that roles and responsibilities are clear and that the rules for dealing with conflicts are well understood.
 Trust means holding people accountable for what they do and don't do.
 High levels of trust enable people to listen to each other's views, to talk about tough issues, to share information, and to work together as a team.

-The best organizations focus on trust and spark.
+Another important element of trust is transparency—letting people know what's going on even if the news is not all good The best organizations focus on trust and spark.
 In those companies, people are consistently engaged and thinking and acting in ways that lead to the company's overall success.
 They attract and retain the most talented employees.
 They innovate constantly.
 They surprise and delight their customers.
 They outperform their peers.